Reseller Virtual Assistants: Hiring a VA For Your Reselling Business

 There is no magic source for hiring a reseller virtual assistant.

+Some people meet, hire, and train a VA personally.
 You might also consider browsing reseller Facebook Groups or reaching out to trained resellers on social media: you never know who might be looking for a side hustle, and resellers require less training than the average person who has never listed items for sale.

 Others have found success seeking a virtual assistant on websites such as Fiverr, a website for freelance workers and remote services.
 Fiverr is international, and many resellers capitalize on cheap labor as the minimum wage that people are willing to work for varies greatly depending on location.
 (Remember, it’s not cool to exploit people, and we encourage you to be kind and fair when working with people.)